-Atatürk Pavilion, is the name of the former residence of a wealthy Greek banker Constantinos Kapagiannidis (Κωνσταντίνος Καπαγιαννίδης).
-It is located on the slopes of Soğuksu which is near Trabzon (Turkey).
+The Kapagiannidis Residence is the former residence of wealthy Greek banker Constantinos Kapagiannidis (Gr: Κωνσταντίνος Καπαγιαννίδης).
+Today it's referred to as Atatürk Pavilion.
+It's located on the slopes of Soğuksu only 4 km south-east of Trabzon in Turkey.
 Kapagiannidis used the residence as his summer retreat.
-He built it in 1890 (although some sources suggest 1913).
+He built it in 1890 (some sources suggest 1913).
 The mansion was built to Western standards and comprises stone walls.
-The interior comprises tiled flooring and a heating system which was well ahead of it's time.
-The residence was renamed Ataturk Pavilion after the exchange of populations between Greece and Turkey in 1924.
+The interior includes tiled flooring and a heating system which was well ahead of it's time.
+The residence was renamed Ataturk Pavilion/Kiosk after the exchange of populations between Greece and Turkey in 1924.

 The name Ataturk refers to Mustafa Kemal who is regarded as the founder of Turkey.
 Ataturk visited Trabzon 3 times and on his second visit in 1930, stayed at the residence.
 The then government of Turkey decided to gift him the house.
 It's currently used as a museum.